developervijay7/laravel-quickstart/README.md

 **Note:** Make sure your operating system is not configured to display hidden files to show **.env** file.

+### 3. Composer
+In order to install php [composer]() dependencies you first need to [set up composer on your operating system]().
+Once your system is compatible with php composer run the following command in your Terminal/ Windows Command Prompt/ Windows powershell/ git bash.

+<code>composer install</code>

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor,  please visit the Laravel  [Patreon page](https://patreon.com/taylorotwell).